 The International Table Tennis Federation (ITTF) implemented their sports specific system in November 2010, with the IPC Swimming system being in place in 2011.
 IPC Athletics implemented the system in September 2011 at the INAS Global Games.

-For more information on the sports specific classification work and the IPC Classification Code visit the INAS Website or contact IPC.
+For more information on the sports specific classification contact IPC, Virtus or your Paralympic NGB.